Ph.D. in Computer Science

 Carnegie Mellon University

-I am a fifth year Ph.D. candidate in computer science at, advised by and .
-I study scalable graph modeling.
-My thesis research is focused on large-scale user behavior modeling, covering fraud detection, recommendation systems, and scalable machine learning.
+I recently completed my Ph.D. in computer science at, advised by and .
+My thesis research focused on large-scale user behavior modeling, covering fraud detection, recommender systems, and scalable machine learning.
 Over the course of graduate school, I interned with Facebook's Site Integrity team and News Feed Ranking team, Microsoft's Cloud and Information Service Lab, and Google Research.

 CopyCatch: Stopping Group Attacks by Spotting Lockstep Behavior in Social Networks

 Alex Beutel, Wanhong Xu, Venkatesan Guruswami, Christopher Palow, Christos Faloutsos

 - ACM Computing Review Editor's Highlight on CopyCatch

 - Included in courses at Carnegie Mellon and University of Florida